 Is Wawanesa a good insurance company?

-At Bankrate, our insurance editorial team combines nearly 50 years of industry experience to help consumers make the best insurance decisions for their needs.
+At Bankrate, our editorial team of experienced insurance professionals is committed to helping consumers make the best coverage decisions.
 As a super-regional carrier, Wawanesa is not going to be an option for most.
-Additionally, the lack of a mobile app for non-Android users and a robust online portal may be a drawback for those who want a fully digital policy management experience — Wawanesa still primarily operates through local independent agents.
-However, those that own a home or have a car registered in California may appreciate Wawanesa’s extensive add-on coverage options and vetted customer service.
+Additionally, the lack of a mobile app and limited website capabilities may be a drawback for those who want digital policy management.
+Wawanesa still primarily operates through local independent agents.
+However, those who own a home or have a car registered in California may appreciate Wawanesa’s extensive add-on coverage options and bundling opportunities.

 What are real-life customers saying about Wawanesa?